Guidelines for developments adjoining OEH land and water

-For exempt development OEH requires the proponent to provide a conservation risk assessment (CRA) instead of a REF.
+For exempt development, OEH requires the proponent to provide a conservation risk assessment (CRA) instead of a REF.
 OEH must approve the CRA before it can authorise the development.

-For further information on undertaking a CRA, contact the relevant National Parks and Wildlife Service Park park operations branch.
+For further information on undertaking a CRA, contact the relevant National Parks and Wildlife Service park operations branch.

 Preparing a sustainability assessment

 Proposals seeking a lease or licence to undertake activities on-park must be accompanied by a sustainability assessment (in addition to a REF or CRA).
 Refer to the assessment criteria for the matters to be considered and guidelines on how to prepare an assessment.

 Meeting the Building Code of Australia and Australian Standards

 Building or infrastructure works within OEH-managed areas may need to be certified to show that they comply with the Building Code of Australia and relevant Australian standards.
 The construction assessment procedures explain how to get works certified.